-You should have data on how long it takes to close a service request, so use it to let people know how long it will be before they can expect IT assistance.
-An example of a company doing this well is KLM, who uses their Twitter page to broadcast how long anyone with a question can expect to wait before receiving an answer.
+You should have data on how long it takes to close a service request.
+Use this data to let people know how long it will be before they can expect IT assistance.
+An example of a company doing this well is KLM, which uses its Twitter page to broadcast how long anyone with a question can expect to wait before receiving an answer.

-When you’re looking to increase IT transparency, you need to make sure you’re backing up your work with numbers.
-Sharing your metrics reports with other department heads is a key way to help them understand your KPIs, department efficiency, overall costs and how all of those affect them.
+When you’re looking to increase IT transparency, you need to make sure you’re backing up your work with numbers and analytics.
+Sharing your metrics reports with other department heads is a key way to help them understand your KPIs, department efficiency, overall costs, and how all of those affect them.

 Make these reports available to those who are interested, so that you’re including other departments in the conversation around IT.
 When you give them the information on how their tactics impact IT—and vice versa—you’re better able to work together to inform strategic decisions.